OfficeDev/Office-Inspectors-for-Fiddler/README.md

 ## Installation
 ### MAPI Inspector ###
 1. Install the latest [Fiddler](http://www.telerik.com/fiddler) tool.
 Fiddler must be run at least once before installing MAPI Inspector.
-2. Copy the file [MAPIInspector.dll](https://github.com/HuiliDong/MAPI-Inspector-for-Fiddler/MAPIInspector.dll) into  C:\Program Files\Fiddler2\Inspectors  and restart Fiddler.
-Or if you want to put in more effort, clone this repo, build it, and copy the built MAPIInspector.dll to your C:\Program Files\Fiddler2\Inspectors directory.
+2. Copy the file [MAPIFiddlerInspector.dll](https://github.com/OfficeDev/MAPI-Inspector-for-Fiddler/MAPIFiddlerInspector.dll) into  C:\Program Files\Fiddler2\Inspectors  and restart Fiddler.
+Or if you want to put in more effort, clone this repo, build it, and copy the built MAPIFiddlerInspector.dll to your C:\Program Files\Fiddler2\Inspectors directory.
 3. Restart Fiddler and then the MAPI Inspector will display under Inspectors.
 ![alt tag](https://cloud.githubusercontent.com/assets/13864956/10044516/329c59c4-622e-11e5-9b68-8ef920d4ead8.jpg)